-List course prerequisite(s) and minimum grade(s) COP2700 with a grade of "C" or better.
+List course prerequisite(s) and minimum grade(s) COP2700 - Database Programming, "C" or better.

 (must include minimum grade if higher than a

 "D").

 Provide justification for the proposed COP2700 provides the introduction to relational

-prerequisite(s). database design and COI
+prerequisite(s). database design and SQL.

-database design and SQL.
+database design and see.

 Will students be taking any of the prerequisites No

 listed for this course in different parts of the

 same term (ex.
 Term A and Term B)?

 List course co-requisites.

 Provide justification for the proposed co-

 requisite(s).

 Is any co-requisite for this course listed as a co-

 requisite on its paired course?

 (Ex.
 CHM 2032 is a co-requisite for CHM 2032L, and

 CHM 2032L is a co-requisite for CHM 2032)

 Course credits or clock hours 3 course credits

-Must pass with a "C" or better.

 Contact hours (faculty load) 3

 Are the Contact hours different from the No

 credit/lecture/lab hours?

 Select grade mode Standard Grading (A, B, C, D, F)

 Credit type College Credit

 Possible Delivery Types (Online, Blended, On Online, Blended, On Campus

 Campus)

 Course description (provide below)